Opinion | Millennials are the poster children for government fiscal failure

 “In this place in my life, I wanted to live on my own,” says Eric Rivera, a laid-off public relations worker who turned 30 while sheltering in place with his parents.
 “I wanted to have really nice furniture that’s not from Ikea.
 I wanted to have kind of a senior role in my career.
 That kind of was just turned upside down.”

-Millennials’ collective failure to launch is not due to any alleged predilection for avocado toast or other frivolities.
-It’s the result of a sharp economic contraction, followed by the federal government’s decision to withdraw fiscal support (including to states and cities) too soon, which let poor hiring conditions fester for far longer than necessary.
+Millennials’ failure to launch is not due to any alleged predilection for avocado toast.
+It’s the result of a sharp economic contraction, followed by the federal government’s decision to withdraw fiscal support (including to states and cities) too soon, which let poor hiring conditions fester for longer than necessary.

 In the years after the financial crisis, successive classes of unlucky students kept graduating into a stagnant job market.
 The same phenomenon threatens to repeat because, once again, Congress refuses to act aggressively on fiscal aid, and the young are residual claimants on such government failures.
 The Class of 2020, just like the Classes of 2008 to 2012 or so, has already fallen victim to a severe recession.
 Congress must do whatever it takes to prevent the Classes of 2021 — and onward — from suffering the same fate.